muldjord/skyscraper/docs/CONFIGINI.md

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

+#### mediaFolderHidden="false"
+By default Skyscraper uses the `PLATFORM/media` folder when generating EmulationStation media.
+Setting this option will change that to `PLATFORM/.media`.
+Notice the `.` which hides the folder, which can speed up the initial EmulationStation loading sequence when using slow storage such as network file systems.

+NOTE 1!
+This option is ignored if you set the media folder manually.

+NOTE 2!
+Remember to remove your old `PLATFORM/media` folders if you enable this option.

+###### Allowed in sections
+`[emulationstation]`

 #### cacheFolder="/home/pi/.skyscraper/cache"
 Sets a non-default location for the storing and loading of cached game resources.
 This is what is referred to in the docs as the *resource cache*.
 By default this folder is set to `/home/USER/.skyscraper/cache/<PLATFORM>`.
 Don't change this unless you have a good reason to (for instance if you want your cache to reside on a USB drive).